One of our favorite museums in Paris

 The Musée d'Orsay offers workshops for children.
 They are not accompanied by parents.

 - Workshops for 6 - 8 years old and for 9 - 12 years.

-- The visit in the rooms, in front of the works, precedes the practical workshop session.
+- The visit in the rooms, in front of the works, precedes the practical session in the workshop.

-- 45-minute visit in front of the museum's works of art,
+- Visit of 45 minutes in front of the works of the museum,

 - Purchase in advance and on the museum's website only.

-- It is a question of discovering the works in families.
+- It is about discovering the works in families

 - For 6-12 year olds.

-- Purchase and reservation of tickets in advance and on the museum's website only.
+- Tickets can be purchased and reserved in advance and on the museum's website only.

 The little M'O

-The Musée d'Orsay and the Orangerie Museum have created a website for 6-10 years: the little M'O. The Pompon bear (the mascot of the Musée d'Orsay, in reference to François Pompon), and Lily the frog for the Orangery accompany the children on this site.
-On the site, selection of works with small commentary, biographical notes on artists and thematic routes.
-There is also a gazette, a diary ...
+The Musée d'Orsay and the museum of the Orangery have created a website for 6-10 years: the little M'O. Pompon the bear (the mascot of the Musée d'Orsay, in reference to François Pompon), and Lily the frog for the Orangery accompany the children on this site.
+On the site, there is a selection of works of art with a short commentary, biographical notes on the artists and thematic tours.
+There is also a gazette, an agenda?

 TO DO IN THE DISTRICT

 - Just cross the Seine to get to the Tuileries Garden.
-It is one of the most beautiful gardens in Paris: the ponds and small boats, playgrounds to the right of the central aisle, scattered statues everywhere and candy kiosks.
-If you are there in summer, you will be entitled to the funfair that settles in the garden.
+It is one of the most beautiful gardens in Paris: the ponds and small boats, playgrounds There are statues scattered around the garden and candy booths on the right side of the central path.
+If you are there in the summer, you will be able to enjoy the funfair that takes place in the garden.

-- Want to see the Impressionists and Monet's famous Water Lilies in a smaller museum: the Orangerie Museum is a great alternative.
+- Want to see the Impressionists and Monet's famous Water Lilies in a smaller museum: the museum of the Orangery is a great alternative.